How to Start a Coupon or Daily Deal Site

 Read the terms of service carefully and follow the rules.
 Some resources to check out include:

-Also, many coupon and savings apps, such as Ibotta and Swagbucks, offer referral payments, making them ideal resources to recommend to your readers.
+Also, many coupon and savings apps, such as Ibotta, Ebates, and Swagbucks, offer referral payments, making them ideal resources to recommend to your readers.

 9. Negotiate your own deals.

 There’s no rule that says you can’t approach businesses to work with them on a daily deal.
-The trick is to have good traffic to and members of your website so you can ensure the business will have results.
+The trick is to have good traffic to your website and a sizable email list so you can ensure the business will have results.
 Entrepreneur.com has a great article on what to avoid and how to keep your business partners happy when doing a daily deal.

 People like to save money, and they use the Internet to help them find the best deals.
 You can be a valuable resource for this market by creating an easy to use coupon or deal-of-the-day website.